BigPolarBear1/Factorization_new/README.md

-Update: Fuck, I WAS ON THE RIGHT TRACK EARLIER. so if N = 37*47 and the quadratic coefficient is 1404
+Update: Fuck, I WAS ON THE RIGHT TRACK EARLIER. so if N = 37*47 and the quadratic coefficient is 1404 .
-Lets say we have the congruence: x * 29 = 1404^2 mod 37 * 47
+Lets say we have the congruence: x * 29 = 1404^2 mod 37 * 47 .
 Then x is 92.
-92 is divisble by for, aka:
+92 is divisble by 4, aka:
 23 * 4 * 29 = 1404^2 mod 37 * 47

 So we do this not just for prime 29, but for a bunch of others too.. and if 23 is not in our factor base.. we can multiply it by an inverse of a prime in our factor base and hopefully that product does completely factor to our factor base... and that's how it is done.
 Boom.
 Give me a few days to write this the best way possible in code and we're there.